There are moments when a thought suddenly changes everything. For me, it wasn't a scientific article. Not a study. Not a lecture.

-It was earth.
+It was soil.

 And suddenly, something began to connect.
 Not just zeolite.
 Not just basalt.
 Not just minerals.